Why Waymark exists

 I tried other faith apps.
 Daily verses.
 Short devotionals.
 Some helped briefly.
 Many felt disconnected from real life.
 Others used language that felt hard to understand, or locked meaning behind paywalls.
 I kept feeling like something was missing.

-Waymark was built not only because of that personal friction.
+Waymark was built not only because of that personal friction, but also because of a quiet conviction.

 During one Sunday service, I remember a message about how each person serves differently.
 Some through music.
 Some through teaching.
 Some through care.
 In that moment, I felt a quiet conviction.
-My talent has always been building thoughtful, impactful products.
-And I asked myself, how can I use what God has given me to serve Him and help others like me?
+My gift has always been building things with care.
+And I asked myself: how can I use what God has given me to serve Him and help others like me?

 That question stayed with me.
 It resurfaced again and again over time.
 And eventually, I realized this was the answer.